Industrial Heritage Summer School

 • Health and liability insurance

-• Other (living) expenses, e. g. additional food and drinks, phone, activities
+• Other (living) expenses, e. g. additional food and drinks, phone, leisure activities

 Free timeBerlin hosts enormous cultural diversity and has got everything to spend your free time in an exciting way.